bluegenes/2022-paper-protein-kmers/manuscript.md

 $ANI = {C_\text{frac}(A,B)}^{1/k}$

 Note that this method assumes a simple mutational model of random substitution and estimates sequence divergence solely using the fraction of shared and divergent k-mers between the two FracMinhash sketches.
-When FracMinhash sketches are instead generated with amino acid k~aa~-mers of length $k~aa~$, the same equation can be used to generate alignment-free AAI estimates.
+When FracMinhash sketches are instead generated with amino acid k~aa~-mers of length $k~aa~$, the corresponding equation can be used to generate alignment-free AAI estimates.

 $AAI = {C_\text{frac}(A,B)}^{1/k~aa~}$